prutonis/prutonis-blog/content/posts/adding-comments-to-my-blog.md

   ...
 ```

-### The result:
+###### The result:
 [![comments.png](https://i.postimg.cc/L6DWbh49/comments.png)](https://postimg.cc/VdS4Sfbp)

 # Wrap-Up
 Thanks to GitHub, I am able to both host my website and facilitate comments for it.
 This free feature provided by GitHub is truly invaluable.
 In the future, I intend to explore the possibility of implementing a self-hosted commenting system like [Commento](https://github.com/adtac/commento) or [StaticMan](https://staticman.net/), and I will be sharing my experience on the blog.

 P.S.
 Special thanks to [Justin Bird](https://www.justinjbird.me/about/) for the insightful [blog post](https://www.justinjbird.me/2023/adding-comments-to-a-hugo-site-using-giscus/) on setting up Giscus.

+Feel free to share your thoughts and join the conversation by leaving a comment using the newly added comment section on my blog.
+Your input and feedback are highly appreciated!